StanfordPHS/training/Truven Postpartum Depression/README.md

 ## Step 2: Create initial cohort
 Using the Redivis project tool ([documentation](https://help.redivis.com/for-researchers/querying-data.html)), we will select all individuals who have the relevant ICD-9 and CPT codes for a delivery or depression event.
-These codes can be found in `Codes.csv` within this directory.
+These codes can be found in `Codes.tsv` within this directory.
 We will then join all individuals who have a depression event in the `Inpatient` table with those who have a depression event in the `Outpatient` table.
 **NB:** These code lists are not comprehensive, and are for demonstration purposes only.
 Do not use these lists for your research.

 ## Step 3: Apply diagnostic criteria